 - interview anyone

 - ask to see and take copies of wages and time records, holiday and leave records, other documents with remuneration information or any other document that the Labour Inspector reasonably believes will help them determine whether the relevant Acts have been complied with.
-You have to make these available right away and if you don’t, the Labour Inspector can bring an action against you for a penalty
+Employers have to make these available right away and if they don’t, the Labour Inspector can bring an action against them for a penalty

 - ask to see and take copies of strikes and lockouts information